Jorge-G-P/IHC_HE_GenAI/README.md

 ## 6. How to Run <a name="6_howtorun"></a>

 - clone the repository.
-- Create new environment using python 3.8??
+- Create new environment.
 - run: pip install -r requirements.txt
+- install CUDA??

 ### Pipeline: